 Save valuable touring time in the mornings when crowds are at their lowest (and money) by eating a hearty breakfast outside of the park.
 Many hotels offer free breakfast.
 If not, there are more economical ways to grab a quick meal before you head into Disneyland or Disney California Adventure.
 With a big breakfast, the tadpoles have more energy and staying power before they start asking for meals and treats.

 One of the easiest ways to save money at Disneyland is simply drinking water in the parks.
 You can get free cups of water or ice at most restaurants.
-We also like to have some bottles on us so that we can refill at drinking fountains or at some of the filtered water stations.
+We also like to have some bottles on us to refill at drinking fountains or at the filtered water stations.
 Look up "drinking fountains and bottle-filling stations" in the Disneyland app.
 Tap the location on the map to see if a bottle-filling station is at that location.
 Southern California has a dry climate, so keep everyone hydrated!
 If your little ones are picky about the taste of water, bring in small packets of Gatorade or lemonade and get ice.
-Ice helps the warm water taste better.
+Ice helps the warm water taste much better.

-12. Find Free (or Almost Free) things to do.
+Find Free (or Almost Free) Things to Do

 There are a number of free (or almost free) things to do in the Disneyland parks that are extra bonuses and make for money-saving souvenirs.
 Take art courses, do crafts at the special events or get a free button to celebrate an occasion.
 There is a free snack we always take advantage of when in California Adventure.
 We pick up a free bread sample at Boudin Bakery Tour.
 These fun surprises will all add up to keeping some extra green in your wallet and keeping your family hoppy, which is priceless.